visgl/deck.gl/dev-docs/governance.md

 ## The Steering Committee

 ### 1a.
+A steering committee member’s privileges

+All of a committer's privileges (2a), and the following:

+- Voting right on the admittance/removal of steering committee members and committers
+- Admin permission to the repo, and owner to the NPM organization
+- Final veto power in roadmap planning

-The steering committee’s responsibilities
+### 1b.
+A steering committee member’s responsibilities

-- Manage project members and privileges;
+- Manage project members and privileges according to the governance guidelines;
 - Ensure that the dev tools of the repo work consistently and as expected;
-- Organize and moderate community discussions;
+- Organize and moderate community discussions, enforce the code of conduct;
-- Ensure that the dev process is followed by all collaborators;
+- Ensure that the dev process is followed by all contributors;
 - Ensure the consistency and quality of the documentation;
 - Manage blog posts, material for conference and meetup talks, and other brand presence.

-### 1b.
+### 1c.
 Becoming a steering committee member

 A steering committee member should be